-My humble opinions on how you can setup and use the program are to ensure you can make an informed choice as to whether you want to invest in Malwarebytes or not.
+My humble opinions on how you can set up and use the program are to ensure you can make an informed choice whether you want to invest in Malwarebytes or not.

 MBAM is possibly one of the best malicious software removal programs available today.
 Will you agree after reading through the tutorial series?

 With up to 97% of all online threats attributed to Malware, it is essential you have an effective malicious software detector installed on your home computer.

 Security measures such as computer virus removal programs are not enough for today's online world.
 An efficient malware removal tool is essential for your ongoing protection whilst online.

 Malwarebytes Anti Malware (MBAM) is NOT a replacement for an Anti Virus (AV) program!

 Some AV programs scan for malware other than viruses, but may not be as effective as a dedicated anti malware software tool.

 To load the Malware Removal software, you can: